 This Story also Contains

-Transport in plants is the process by which water, minerals and other substances are transported with the help of the xylem and phloem.
-This process is essential for the growth, development, and survival of plants.
-Plants have specialized tissues like xylem and phloem to carry out the long-distance transport of water, minerals, and food.
+Transport in plants is the process of moving water, minerals and other substances in plants.
+They are transported with the help of the xylem transport and phloem transport.
+This process is essential for the plant's growth and development, and the survival of plants.
+Plants have specialised tissues like xylem and phloem to carry out the long-distance transport of water, minerals, and food.

 The flowering plants—angiosperms have a highly coordinated transport system that supports their structure and functions efficiently.
-The transport in plants involves various transport mechanisms, like diffusion, facilitated diffusion, active transport, and osmosis.
+The mechanisms of transport in plants include diffusion in plants, osmosis in plants, and active transport in plants.
+These are key topics in NEET biology notes and NEET exam preparation biology.

-Plants use a highly organized transport system to move water, minerals, and nutrients internally.
+Transport in plants uses a highly organised transport system to move water, minerals, and nutrients internally.
+Short‑distance transport in plants occurs cell to cell by diffusion in plants, osmosis in plants, and active transport in plants.
+Long‑distance transport in plants happens through xylem transport and phloem transport.
 It involves transport across cell membrane in plants that occurs at three levels:

 The substances are moved from one cell to another through: